 But, what if both people seem equally credible from your point of view?
 Then what?

 THIS is the issue in the college apps process.
 From testing to admissions, every “professional” has different ideas as to how to approach this process.

 Said “professionals” constantly give out false advice that families have no way of really knowing if it’s true.

-So, in an effort to reduce that – and honestly, just vent, because the false advice is so infuriating, especially when the professional can clarify via a quick Google search– I’m going to highlight some of the most common pieces of crap I’ve heard over the past few years.
+So, in an effort to reduce that, I’m going to highlight some of the most common misconceptions I’ve heard over the past few years.

 I’ve recently had a potential client tell me that her daughter might be taking the ACT because a test prep advisor from a tutoring company – someone who should be credible – swore up and down that it doesn’t contain precalculus.
 Since there’s less math involved, it’s the better exam for a student currently taking Algebra 2.

 Maybe the person misspoke and got the tests mixed up or maybe that’s what he/she truly believes.

 Unfortunately, it’s not the first time I’ve heard this.
 It’s just the most recent (from last week).